bhk0216/final_project_proposal/EDA.md

 ## Distribution of participants

+The plot illustrates the distribution of participants by age and sex across different regions, with respect to the diagnosis of heart disease.
+It is evident that the distribution varies significantly by region, likely due to differences in participant availability for the study across these regions.

+Overall, there are noticeably more male participants, and the age distribution is relatively sparse for both groups—those without heart disease and those with heart disease.
+However, distinct patterns emerge when considering the regional breakdown.
+To gain a deeper understanding of the factors influencing heart disease prevalence, a more granular analysis is necessary to identify which variables are contributing to the observed trends, and how these factors may differ or remain consistent across regions.

 ``` r
 ggplot(combined_df, aes(x = age, y = num, color = factor(sex, levels = c(0,1), labels = c("Female", "Male")))) +
   geom_point(alpha = 0.7) +